toombs-caeman/treerat/dag.md

+Exploration of using a directed graph structure to model data dependency and flow through the program.
+My intuition is that graph algorithms offer a natural way to approach optimizing programs and introducing novel features such as implicit multithreading.

+In this model, "bosons" (nodes) are units of computation and "fermions" (edges) are "productions" or "temporal dependencies" which form relations between bosons.

+Before any evaluation, fermions exist in a superposition, being neither True or False.
+A boson may only begin evaluation if all of its incoming edges are True (or if it has none).
+This ensures that all dependencies are fulfilled and all incoming values exist.
+When a boson finishes evaluation, it marks each outgoing edge as True or False and potentially sets its value.

+Fermions are typed.
+They may represent a value (of a given type), a mutation, an exception, or anything else that would be considered a 'side effect' or 'external effect' in another context.
+They can also simply represent temporal ordering, rather than any native value of the language.
+Such constraints can be introduced by the language to enforce total ordering of effects when appropriate, eliminating race conditions.
+Boson evaluation is rendered pure by considering any possible side-effect as fermions.

+Since effects are represented as edges, we must have a special node "SINK" which consumes all uncaught effects.
+During manipulation of the graph this is considered a node to make the graph well formed.
+However, it doesn't have the same scheduling flexibility as a boson and must always evaluate effects in the exact order they are produced

+Correct programs must be acyclic.
+Loops are still possible to represent, but as a subgraph which is instantiated (reset) for each iteration.

 # Code is a DAG (abstract semantic graph ASG)
 consider "source code" to be a description of a directed acyclic graph (DAG) of computation where edges are immutable values (even if they appear to change) and nodes are pure functions (even if they don't look pure in source).
 Incoming edges are the arguments of that function (node), and outgoing edges are values produced by that function.